Chad rebels threaten to depose slain president's son

-Uncertainty prevailed early Wednesday over how far the rebel column was from N'Djamena, a city of 1 million people, and whether the military would remain loyal to Mahamat Deby Itno in the aftermath of his father's death after three decades in power.
+It was not certain how close the rebel column was to N'Djamena, the capital city of 1 million people, or whether the military would remain loyal to Mahamat Idriss Deby following his father's sudden death after three decades in power.

-The rebel group that the military blamed for President Idriss Deby Itno's death said late Tuesday that its forces were “heading toward N’Djamena at this very moment.”
+The rebel group that the military blamed for President Idriss Deby Itno's killing said late Tuesday that its forces were “heading toward N’Djamena at this very moment.”

 “Chad is not a monarchy,” said a statement from the group known as the Front for Change and Concord in Chad.
 “There can be no dynastic devolution of power in our country.”

-The group's claim of advancing toward the capital could not be independently verified, but it immediately created panic in N’Djamena, which another rebel group attacked back in 2008.
+The group's claim of advancing on the capital could not be independently verified, but it immediately created panic in N’Djamena, which another rebel group attacked back in 2008 before being repelled by government forces.

-Officials with the Transitional Military Council said the fight was not yet over for control of the country.
+The ruling Transitional Military Council warned that the fight was not yet over for control of Chad.

 “The security situation remains highly serious given the persistence and magnitude of the terrorist threat,” the council's vice president, Djimadoum Tiraina, said, adding that the military must now “prevent the country from sinking into chaos and anarchy.”